sw704e21/dmiai/wheres-waldo/README.md

 # Where's Waldo?
-Find Waldo in a series of images, each image contains only one Waldo.
+Find Waldo in a series of images.
+Each image contains only one Waldo.
 Below you can see an example image, together with a bounding box enclosing Waldo.
 Your task is to predict a point within this bounding box to gain a point.
 Below you can see an example of what kind of image you can expect together with an image showing the prediction area. <br> <br>
 <img src="../images/waldo.jpg" width=450> <img src="../images/waldo_bbox_arrow.jpg" width=450>

 During evaluation, you are given a image of size 1500x1500px, then your model has 10 seconds to return the (x, y) coordinates representing a point where Waldo is visible.
 All methods for predicting the location of Waldo is allowed in this use case. <br>